Dashboard Member settings

 What if you can't agree on financial or child arrangements?

-There are several options if you and your spouse can’t agree.
-These include:
+There are several options if you and your spouse can’t agree on key divorce considerations.
+Options include:

 • mediation